 Global Education Concentration

-Rising 9th and 10th graders may choose to declare a global education concentration designed to cultivate globally-minded young adults through coursework, service learning, travel immersion experiences and independent study
+Rising 9th and 10th graders may choose to declare a global education concentration designed to cultivate globally-minded young adults through coursework, service learning, travel immersion experiences, cultural events, and independent study.

 As a member of the Global Educators Benchmark Group (GEBG), Solebury School is committed to cultivating globally minded young adults.
 We believe in GEBG's premise that "the world is an exciting place, and that although divided by time and space, the human race is actually deeply united by its time on earth rather than hopelessly divided by its problems.
 The discovery of how the world faces its common problems is discovery at the highest levels."